 “Soon all display advertising will be retargeted advertising and the pixel will become even more valuable than the click itself.
 As larger advertisers continue to buy up ad inventory (and create their own retargeting audiences) those that fail to ‘pixel’ their site visitors won’t be able to afford to advertise.”

 At DigitalMarketer, we’ve already begun preparations for the “pixel land rush.”
 We buy traffic today just to place a pixel.
 Sure … we’re monitoring click costs, cost per lead and all the rest but we’re paying closer and closer attention to a new metric: CPP.”

 CPP is Cost Per Pixel.

-Pixels allow us to follow up with people who have visited our website in general, specific pages on the site, a sales pages, etc.
+Pixels allow us to follow up with people who have visited our website.

-The key is that pixels allow you to make TARGETED offers to individuals based off of pages they’ve visited.
+The key is that pixels allow you to make TARGETED offers to individuals based off of pages they’ve visited on your website.